 In a 2021 study, researchers demonstrated Huperzia serrata’s neuroprotective effects, reducing oxygen-glucose deprivation and free radical-induced cytotoxicity.
 Adverse side effects may accompany high doses of H. serrata, including hypertension, dizziness, vomiting, and nausea.

 Resveratrol is an antioxidant and anti-inflammatory compound found in grapes, berries, peanuts, and red wine.
 It’s found today in many dietary supplements for its benefits in:

 Recent studies have also demonstrated that resveratrol can improve brain function and reduce the signs of aging and memory loss.

-Noocube states that its ingredients have no known side effects, and our testers did not have any adverse reactions during their use.
+Noocube states that its ingredients have no known side effects, and our testers had no adverse reactions during their use.
 However, this product is inappropriate for children under 18 and pregnant or lactating adults.
-If you have a chronic medical condition or take any ongoing medications, we recommend consulting with your doctor before taking Noocube or any dietary supplement.
+If you have a chronic medical condition or take any ongoing medications, we recommend consulting your doctor before taking Noocube or any dietary supplement.

 Additionally, our research showed that some ingredients, such as Huperzia serrata, have shown adverse gastrointestinal effects in high dosages.

 It’s also important to note that Noocube’s formula contains both gluten and soy, making it unsuitable for anyone with associated allergies and intolerances.